Broken blood vessels

 Understanding Your Treatment

-Varicose and spider veins form when the valves inside the veins leak – causing blood to trickle downward instead of up towards the heart.
+Spider veins form when the valves inside the veins leak – causing blood to trickle downward instead of up towards the heart.
 The vessels become enlarged from the extra blood and often appear twisted or bulging.
 At The Dermatology Group, our physicians may inject a salt solution into these veins (sclerotherapy), which causes the vascular walls to collapse and close.
 The body then reabsorbs these vessels, leading to marked improvement of the appearance of veins.

 For smaller spider veins or broken blood vessels, laser ablation can be an effective alternative.
 A laser beam gently targets the selected area with a brief burst of light, destroying the blood vessels.
 Both sclerotherapy and laser procedures are effective, simple, and are relatively painless, and involve little to no recovery time.